 Requirements for the Major

-PHYS 007, 008, 013*, 015*, 017*, 018 *
+PHYS 013*, PHYS 015*, PHYS 017*, and PHYS 018 *

-PHYS 111, 112, 113, 114
+Three of PHYS 111, 112, 113, and 114

 To be accepted as a major, the applicant must have received grades of C+ or better in Physics, Astronomy, and Math courses.

-A student applying to become a physics major in either the enhanced program in course or the honors program should have completed or be completing courses through PHYS 008, and the half-credit courses PHYS 013, PHYS 015, PHYS 017, and PHYS 018.
-In addition, to be accepted into the course major, these courses must be completed with an average grade of C+ or better.
-To be accepted into the honors program as a major, the average grade should be a B or better.
-Grades in math courses should be at a similar level.
+A student applying to the honors program typically should have completed or be enrolled in courses through PHYS 008 and PHYS 017-018.
+To be accepted into the honors program as a major, the average grade should be a B or better, with comparable grades in math.

 Since almost all advanced work in physics and astronomy at Swarthmore is taught in seminars where the student participants share the pedagogical responsibility, an additional consideration in accepting (retaining) majors is the presumed (demonstrated) ability of the students not only to benefit from this mode of instruction but also to contribute positively to the seminars.
 Grades in prior courses are the best criteria in admitting majors, since they tend to indicate reliably whether or not the student can handle advanced work at Swarthmore levels without being overwhelmed.
 However, other factors, such as constructive participation in classes and laboratories is also considered.